 In the video below, Dr. Greg explains how he instructs patients to wash their retainers:

 Hawley retainers typically cost between $150 and $300.
 They are actually very cheap retainers for teeth.
 But, the overall cost also depends on how well you take care of your retainers.
 If you have the tendency to lose or break your retainer, then maybe consider having a permanent retainer affixed to the back of your teeth instead.

 Hawley retainer online

 There is actually an online market for the Hawley retainer.
 The price of these usually falls within the range of $150–$300 and does not require a trip to the dentist.
-These retainers can be ordered from the comfort of your home and in no time you can have the iconic Hawley look of metal wire wrapped around your teeth.

 Here are the steps that are usually taken by an online seller to get the appliance to you:

 - Compare products to determine which device is suitable for your teeth.
 Bear in mind that the Hawley retainer is typically used to hold teeth in place that are already straightened, it is not used to straighten teeth.

 - Order your teeth impression kit for your home.

 - Take your teeth impressions following the instructions in the kit and forward the photos to the company that will make the device to fit your mouth

 - Receive your device in the mail and follow the instructions.